jshor/datebook/README.md

 <p align="center">A library for adding events to popular calendar apps.</p>

-<p align="center">It provides full support for .ics files for iCalendar and Office Outlook, and also supports Google Calendar, Yahoo!
-Calendar and Outlook Web.</p>
+<p align="center">It provides full support for rendering .ics file content for iCalendar and Office Outlook, and also supports URL generation for Google Calendar, Yahoo!
+Calendar, and Outlook Web.</p>

 <br>